streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 ### Encryption

-All Streamlit apps are served entirely over HTTPS.
+Streamlit apps are served entirely over HTTPS.
+We use only strong cipher suites and HTTP Strict Transport Security (HSTS) to ensure browsers interact with Streamlit apps over HTTPS.

 All data sent to or from Streamlit over the public internet is encrypted in transit using 256-bit encryption.
 Our API and application endpoints use Transport Layer Security (TLS) 1.2 (or better).
-We use only strong cipher suites and HTTP Strict Transport Security (HSTS) to ensure browsers interact with Streamlit apps over HTTPS.
 We also encrypt data at rest using AES 256-bit encryption (or better).

 ### Permissions and Authentication